-The AWK-4131A has one relay output, which consists of the 2 contacts for the 8-pin M12 connector on the bottom panel, as shown below.
-These relay contacts forward system failure and user-configured events.
+The AWK-3131A has one relay output consisting of the 2 terminal block contacts on the top panel, as shown below.
+These relay contacts are used to forward system failures and user-configured events.

 The two wires attached to the relay contacts form an open circuit when a user-configured event is triggered.
 If a user-configured event does not occur, the relay circuit will remain closed.
-For safety reason, the relay circuit is kept open when the AWK-4131A is not powered.
+For safety reasons, the relay circuit is kept open when the AWK-3131A is not powered up.